astroport-fi/astroport-governance/contracts/escrow_fee_distributor/README.md

 ### `claim`

-Claims the amount from Escrow fee distributor for transfer to the recipient.
-Fields are optional.
+Claims ASTRO rewards for one period and sends them to the recipient.

 ```json
 {